 I will forever remember:

-The welcome we received from May, Linda, Dave, Yona and their respective teams at the lodges – who treated us as royalty and made us feel as if we were the most valued guests they had ever met;
+- The welcome we received from May, Linda, Dave, Yona and their respective teams at the lodges – who treated us like royalty and made us feel as if we were the most valued guests they had ever met;